cytoscape/cytoscape-tutorials/CONTRIBUTING.md

 ### Personal Support
-If you have personal support or setup questions the best place to ask those is at our [cytoscape-helpdesk](https://groups.google.com/forum/#!forum/cytoscape-helpdesk).
+If you have personal support or setup questions the best place to look for answers is our [user documentation page](https://cytoscape.org/documentation_users.html).

 ### Bug Reports